Caspianlake/OpenGrid/README.md

 **Notes**

-Although untested, you are open to produce these with methods other than 3D Printing.
+- Although untested, you are open to produce these with methods other than 3D Printing.
+- The "Default" base is designed with 5.2mm diameter holes to account for printing tolerances, so the magnets fit.